Malawi

 Malawi has a low life expectancy and high infant mortality.
 HIV/AIDS is highly prevalent, which both reduces the labour force and requires increased government expenditures.
 The country has a diverse population that includes native peoples, Asians, and Europeans.
-Several languages are spoken, and there is an array of religious beliefs.
-Although in the past there was a periodic regional conflict fuelled in part by ethnic divisions, by 2008 this internal conflict had considerably diminished, and the idea of identifying with one's Malawian nationality had reemerged.
+Several languages are spoken.
+The population is predominantly Christian and the majority are Protestant.
+Identification with a shared Malawian nationality has strengthened in recent decades.